DannyBen/webcache/README.md

 content = cache.get 'http://example.com'
 ```

-By default, the cached objects are stored in the `./cache` folder, and
+By default, the cached objects are stored in the `./cache` directory, and
 expire after 60 minutes.
-The cache folder will be created as needed.
+The cache directory will be created as needed.

 You can change these settings on initialization: